Soul Care Initiative

 “I left refreshed, rested, and guided by the Lord.”

 Click here to join us for our next Lent Retreat for Pastors and Faith Leaders.

 Spiritual Direction Training

-The SCI invites faith leaders and laity into a year-long, integrated training program to be trained to offer spiritual direction.
-Taught in quarterly intensives that can be attended either in-person at the Denver Seminary campus or online, the SCI’s Certificate in Spiritual Direction will equip students with a vetted and credentialed certificate in the ministry of spiritual direction.
+The SCI invites faith leaders and laity into a year-long, integrated program to be trained to offer spiritual direction.
+Taught in quarterly intensives that can be attended either in-person at the Denver Seminary campus or online, the SCI’s Certificate in Spiritual Direction will equip students with a vetted and credentialed certificate in the ministry of Spiritual Direction.

 The Certiﬁcate in Spiritual Direction is designed for students who are seeking training and credentialing for the ministry of Spiritual Direction.
 Students will receive a foundation in the history and theology of spiritual direction, as well as the requisite practical training to establish and implement a ministry of Spiritual Direction.

 A Certiﬁcate in Spiritual Direction is the recognized training vehicle for Spiritual Directors.
 As there is no independent governing body for Spiritual Direction, Directors are “certiﬁed” by the institution or organization that trains them.
 The Evangelical Spiritual Directors Association vets training programs and has approved Denver Seminary as a training site, which means our graduates can be listed in their directory.

 Beginning in August and running through the following August, the Certiﬁcate in Spiritual Direction consists of four 5-day intensive courses on the campus of Denver Seminary.
 These courses are Master’s level and are taught by Denver Seminary Faculty and Adjunct Faculty.
 Between each course, students engage in reading and assignments pertaining to their learnings, receive Spiritual Direction themselves, practice offering Spiritual Direction to others, and receive Supervision from an experienced Spiritual Director.